 Click View updated template to review the changes.
 You can accept the changes and replace the topics in the Agenda template, the current and future meetings by selecting Replace template.

 If the Library template is replaced, all topics in the current Agenda template will be replaced with those from the updated Library template.
 For the current and any future meetings that already have content, the regular topics that have not been updated will be replaced with the new topics from the Library template, and any regular topics that have been updated as well as any irregular topics will be retained.

 To clear all topics in an Agenda template, as well as remove the link to its original Library template, choose Clear this template from the action menunext to the Agenda template title in the Agenda template layover.

-A series (or one-off) can be moved to another workspace by choosing Move to other workspace from the action menunext to the series title in the left panel of the Meeting details page.
+A series (or one-off) can be moved to another workspace by choosing Move to other workspace from the action menunext to the series title in the left sidebar of the Meeting details page.

 Select the target workspace, and the target category within that workspace.

 All meetings within the series will be moved to the new workspace.
 It is not possible to move an individual meeting to another series or workspace.

 All members of the meeting with an access level other than None will be added to the target workspace.
 If the meeting member is:

 part of the trusted email domains for the target workspace, they get added as a member and are not required to accept the new workspace.